Salento's Valley of Palms

 Saying farewell to Salento was tough as I fell in love with this gorgeous little town.
 Up next, I’d begin the long arduous journey through the mountains to Quito, Ecuador.

-Journey from Salento, Colombia to Quito, Ecuador
+Journey from Salento to Quito

 The following morning I checked out of Coffee Bean and began the two day trek to Quito.
 I had no other choice other than to travel over land because flights were super expensive (we're talking more than $600 USD).